 I hold onto this mental image as I study the maps of the inner canyon.
 Not just a random sweep of bends and corners, the river has purpose and direction; from its genesis to its evolution, modern topographical science magically reveals each of its secrets.
 Read the rest of Wadman’s story.

-The Appalachian Trail under his belt, photographer Nicholas Reichard is on round #2– thru hiking the Pacific Crest Trail.
+The Appalachian Trail under his belt, Nicholas Reichard is onto his next thru hiking and photography mission: The Pacific Crest Trail.

 Nicholas “Click” Reichard didn’t grow up hiking or exploring in the woods.
 He had a passion filmmaking, and wanted to be one of the best.
 So he attended the Savannah College of Art and Design where he obtained a BFA in filmmaking.
 But despite his skill and talent, he found his options limited.
 So he sought a change–a new perspective on life.
 And what better way to do it than hike the “big three” long-distance trails in the United States.
 He planned to become a Triple Crowner, hiking the Appalachian Trail, Pacific Crest Trail and Continental Divide Trail.
 It didn’t matter that he had little backpacking experience, he would photograph his adventure with a film camera.
 So in 2015 he got some gear together and began thru hiking the AT.
 Six months and 150 rolls of film later he completed the first leg of his journey, and he was hungry for more.
 Currently Click is partway through the PCT.
 We caught up with him on a day he had phone reception and asked him a few questions about how he balances ultralight with photography.